Dai-Wenhan/dai-wenhan.github.io/CUHK23/CUHK23.md

 </head>

-## Hong Kong Conference on Arithmetic Algebraic Geometry.
+## Hong Kong Conference on Arithmetic Algebraic Geometry

 _In honor of Shouwu Zhang's 60th birthday, the Chinese University of Hong Kong._